Taking Digital Illustration to the Next Level

 Top tips for doing justice to a solid concept:

 - Do research for your colour palette, this could make or break your illustration.

 - Ensure that your design choices aids in telling your illustration’s story.

 - Don’t add detail if it does not add to your story.

 Finally, taking your digital illustrations to the next level

 Your illustrations will look complete at this point, but it doesn’t feel as powerful as you’ve imagined.
-Take it to the next level with these industry-kept secrets.
+Take it to the next level with these industry-kept illustration tips.

 A texture is one of your greatest powers.
 Texture can make your illustrations stand out, it’s just about deciding whether to incorporate subtle hints of texture, or bold ones.
 Texture brings the illustrations to life and will allow you to make certain elements more pronounced.